hdgarrood/purescript-numeric-hierarchy-guide/matrices.rst

   f(k \boldsymbol{x}) = k f(\boldsymbol{x})

-**Exercise 4.4.** Prove this, using previously given properties of the dot product.

 That is, if we have a pair of vectors and a function :math:`f` defined as above, we can add the vectors together and then apply :math:`f`, or we can apply :math:`f` to each of the vectors individually and then add the results